India, China agree to pull back troops from disputed Himalayan lake | Law-Order

 India, China agree to pull back troops from disputed Himalayan lake

 India and China have agreed to pull back troops from a bitterly contested lake area high in the western Himalayas, the Indian defence minister said on Thursday, in a breakthrough after a months-long standoff on the disputed border.
-Rajnath Singh told parliament the accord had been reached after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.
+Rajnath Singh told parliament the accord over Pangong Tso, a glacial lake at 14,000 ft (4,270 metres), had been reached after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.

 "Our sustained talks with China have led to agreement on disengagement on the north and south banks of the Pangong lake," he said.
 China's defence ministry said frontline troops from the two countries had begun to pull back from the shores of the lake on Wednesday.